 Probing deeper through casual conversation can help a nail technician discover important information a client may have left out.
 However, the technician must act quickly!
 In the first few moments of an appointment, they need to determine a client’s expectations, validate and address any concerns, make recommendations and explain the at-home maintenance required to achieve optimum results.
 While that’s a lot to accomplish—it can be done!

 Here, we provide three examples of simple dialogue for determining the right Footlogix® treatment in three common scenarios.

-SCENARIO 1: Client wants a beautifying pedicure, but they’re a diabetic with deep cracks in her heels.
+SCENARIO 1: The Client wants a beautifying pedicure, but she is a diabetic with deep cracks in her heels.

 CLIENT: You have your work cut out for you today!
 My feet are in awful shape.
 The skin on my heels is as hard as a rock and I have deep cracks.
 It hurts and looks awful.
 Can you make my feet pretty again?

 TECHNICIAN: Don’t worry.
 I’m always up for a challenge.
 I’ve reviewed your Footlogix® Pedicure Information Form and you’ve indicated that you are a diabetic.
 Tell me more!

 CLIENT: Well, I was diagnosed with Type 2 diabetes several years ago.
 My mother is a diabetic as well.
 In recent years, I’ve noticed the circulation in my lower limbs is poor.
 I’m also experiencing some numbness in my feet.
 Is this important?